heyLu/w/lovely-people.md

 ## where

-in leipzig. maybe at the [sub:lab](http://sublab.org), or maybe in someone's kitchen or in the park, we don't know yet.
+in leipzig. maybe at the [sub:lab](http://sublab.org), in someone's kitchen or in the park, we don't know yet.

 ## who